eBay Image URL Not Accepted? Causes & Fixes for CSV, API, Listings

 If the URL changes or expires → eBay sees a mismatch → rejects or removes the image.

-7. How to Create eBay-Approved Image URLs (Guaranteed to Work)
+7. How to Create eBay-Approved Image URLs (Highly reliable)

 • Stable